Commercial Mortgages In Canada: A Complete Guide

 When you apply for a commercial mortgage, you’ll have to indicate what type of property you’re trying to finance.
 Here are some of the most popular commercial properties in Canada, as well as their maximum loan-to-value (LTV) ratios:

-If you’re an aspiring landlord looking to buy one or more investment properties, there are also 3 types of residential properties you can finance with a commercial mortgage:
+If you’re a landlord looking to purchase investment real estate, there are also 3 types of residential properties you can finance with a commercial mortgage:

-That said, there are several differences between commercial and residential mortgages that you should be aware of before you apply for either, including but not limited to:
+There are several differences between commercial and residential mortgages that you should be aware of before you apply for either option:

 Requirements

 Your ability to qualify for a residential mortgage is mostly based on your personal income, credit score, and outstanding debts.
-Specific approval criteria are often not advertised as approval is based on the property you want to purchase.
+For commercial mortgages, approval is based on the property you want to purchase, along with your personal and business credit, debt-to-income ratio, and net worth.

 Down Payments

 Most commercial mortgages require you to put more money down than residential ones.
-For example, a down payment of about 25% is necessary for multi-family rental, office or retail properties, while industrial spaces require closer to 35% (the lender funds the rest until the loan is paid off).
+For instance, a 25% down payment may be required for a multi-family rental property, office, or retail property, while an industrial building may require closer to 35%.

 Interest Rates

-Despite their potentially high value, commercial properties can be significantly more expensive than residential ones and are therefore much riskier for the lender.
-As such, higher interest rates will apply, especially if the enterprise doesn’t have a strong business credit score or projected revenue.
+Commercial properties can be much more expensive than residential homes.
+As such, they’re much riskier for lenders.
+So, higher interest rates will apply, especially if the enterprise doesn’t have a strong business credit score or projected revenue.

 Processing Times